-SAS Publishing provides a complete selection of documents and electronic products to help customers use SAS software to its fullest potential.
-For more information about our e-documents, e-learning products, CDs, and hard-copy documents, visit the SAS Publishing Web site at support.sas.com/pubs or call 1-800-727-3228.
+SAS® Publishing provides a complete selection of books and electronic products to help customers use SAS software to its fullest potential.
+For more information about our e-books, e-learning products, CDs, and hard-copy books, visit the SAS Publishing Web site at support.sas.com/pubs or call 1-800-727-3228.